OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 The Octopus Deploy Linux Container has a few limitations you should be aware of.
 - You cannot use Active Directory authentication with it.
 - You cannot run any tasks on the container; you must have at least one [worker](/docs/infrastructure/workers/index.md) configured.
-If you have a lot of PowerShell scripts, we'd recommend that worker run on Windows Server.
+If you have a lot of PowerShell scripts, we'd recommend that the worker run on Windows Server.
-- You must configure volume mounts for the Octopus directory, otherwise each time the container restarts you'll loose all your packages, task logs, project images (essentially any BLOB data).
+- You must configure volume mounts for the Octopus directory.
+Otherwise, each time the container restarts, you'll lose all your packages, task logs, project images (essentially any BLOB data).
 See our [sample docker compose](/docs/installation/octopus-in-container/docker-compose-linux.md) for the list of volumes.
 - Getting access to the Octopus Server Logs involves jumping through a few hoops, making it difficult to diagnose and debug.

 :::hint
 Due to how Octopus stores folder references for BLOB files, it is not possible to run Windows Servers and Linux Containers in the same HA cluster.
-If you plan on scaling beyond 1 or 2 nodes in your HA cluster, we recommend running Octopus on Windows Servers at this time.
+If you plan on scaling beyond 1 or 2 nodes in your HA cluster, we recommend running Octopus on Windows servers at this time.
 :::

 ### Database